 In 1973, on a warm August night, a group of Texas renegades gathered in the Luckenbach, Texas dance hall to record a live album unlike anything in the history of country music.
-Simultaneously rowdy and tender, Jerry Jeff Walker's Viva Terlingua was a love letter to Texas and the symbolized the emerging outlaw country movement.
+Simultaneously rowdy and tender, Jerry Jeff Walker's Viva Terlingua was a love letter to the Lone Star State and the symbolized the emerging outlaw country movement.

 Recorded with Walker's faithful comrades, the Lost Gonzo Band, the album celebrated Texas songwriters like Guy Clark and Ray Wylie Hubbard.
 It also announced Walker's transformation from a Greenwich Village folkie to a tried and true Texas troubadour.

 At the dawn of the 1970s, Jerry Jeff Walker was most famous for penning "Mr. Bojangles," the oft-covered folk song about a tap dancing drifter.
 But as the decade progressed, Walker became indoctrinated into the Texas scene.
 And nowhere in the Lone Star state was more dear to Walker's heart than Luckenbach.

 Walker befriended Luckenbach mayor Hondo Crouch, who had just purchased the town and created a haven for hippies and cowboys alike.
 Four years before Willie and Waylon introduced the Texas hamlet to the world with "Luckenbach, Texas (Back to the Basics)," Luckenbach was the Hill Country's best kept secret.
 It was the site of "hug-ins," chili festivals, story swaps and an endless stream of guitar pickers and songs.
 It was just the place Walker was looking for.